 Melanie believes that a strong, early childhood education is critical to our students’ future success.
-That’s why she supports making sure that all of Nevada’s children have access to full-day kindergarten so that we can jumpstart their success in the classroom.
+That’s why she voted to triple investments in Pre-K and supports making sure that all of Nevada’s children have access to full-day kindergarten so that we can jumpstart their success in the classroom.

 Melanie also believes that so much of our students’ success is dependent on having the best teachers in our classrooms.
 Melanie comes from a family of teachers and she wants to ensure that Nevada attracts and retains the best and brightest to educate our kids.
-She supports raising teacher pay to the national average so that our teachers are receiving a competitive salary and don’t leave to go teach in other states.
+She voted to give teachers state-wide a much deserved pay raise and doubled the amount teachers can be reimbursed for classroom supplies.

-In addition to raising teacher pay, Melanie wants to cap the ratio of students to teachers so that our students are receiving the individualized attention they need to be successful.
-Melanie will also work to make sure that every classroom is equipped with the technology, textbooks, and supplies Nevada students need.
+In addition to raising teacher pay, Melanie directed $327 million to cap the ratio of students to teachers so that our students are receiving the individualized attention they need to be successful.

 Melanie wants every student in our state to graduate high school ready for a career or for college.
 She believes that investing in STEM education and supporting students who learn differently is the key to making sure all of our students are prepared to compete for good-paying jobs or get accepted to college.

 After high school graduation, Melanie believes it is vital that our students have a pathway to success.
-Melanie understands that college isn’t for everyone, which is why she supports investing in more career and technical training schools and workforce development programs.
+Melanie understands that college isn’t for everyone, which is why she voted to invest in more career and technical training schools and workforce development programs.